FAQ

 -

-Every year we host our State of Latino Entrepreneurship Forum at Stanford.
-This event is usually at the end of January or during February where present the findings of our SLEI Research and invite business and government leaders.
+Every year, we host our State of Latino Entrepreneurship (SOLE) Summit at Stanford GSB.
+This event is usually in March, where we present the findings of our SLEI Research and invite business and government leaders.
 This event is open to the public, but registration is required.
 It is free of charge.
 The report itself will be made available online on our website you can find it here.

 General LBAN Questions

-Do I have to be at Stanford for eight weeks?
+Do I have to be at Stanford for nine weeks?

 -